 Welcome to the best Euro 2020 betting guide online!
 That's right, UEFA are still going with 'Euro 2020' despite the fact it will now take place in 2021.
-The European Championships is one of football's most prestigious tournaments and what you'll get here is a complete breakdown of what to expect as 24 teams prepare to battle it out in 12 different host cities.
+The European Championships is one of soccer’s most prestigious tournaments and what you'll get here is a complete breakdown of what to expect as 24 teams prepare to battle it out in 12 different host cities.

 Looking ahead to the tournament, once you hold an online betting account, you’re then ready to start placing bets on Euro 2020 and there will be opportunities to back a result in an individual match, pick the various group stage winners/runners-up as well as enter the market for the top-scoring Golden Boot winner while also taking advantage of the many accumulator options on offer.

-The main qualifying process began in March 2019 and will end in November 2020.
+The main qualifying process began in March 2019 and ends in November 2020.
 The qualifiers were played on double matchdays in March, June, September, October and November 2019.
 There are five groups of five teams and five groups of six teams, with the four UEFA Nations League Finals participants guaranteed to be drawn into groups of five teams.